hernanmd/ISO3166/repository/ISO3166.package/ISO3166P1.class/README.md

 Usage
 =====
 To get a sorted Collection with all ISO-3166 codes:
-ISO3166P1 sortedIso3166Codes.
+ISO3166P1 sortedCountryCodes

-To obtain all the countries with official assigned codes:
+To obtain all the countries with official country names:
-ISO3166P1 sortedIso3166AssignedCodes
+ISO3166P1 sortedCountryNames.

 One can query for both letter codes simulteaneously with one message:
 ISO3166P1 atLetterCode: 'FR'.